Meral Özsoyoglu

 Zehra Meral Özsoyoglu is a Turkish-American computer scientist specializing in databases, including research on query languages, database model, and indexes, and applications of databases in science, bioinformatics, and medical informatics.
 She is the Andrew R. Jennings Professor Emeritus of Computer Science at Case Western Reserve University.

 Education and career

 Özsoyoglu earned bachelor's and master's degrees from Middle East Technical University in Ankara before moving to the University of Alberta in Edmonton, Canada for her doctoral studies.
 Her 1980 dissertation, Distributed Database Query Optimization Using Semi-Joins, was supervised by Clement T. Yu.

+She was one of the authors of the GYO algorithm to test acyclicity of hypergraphs.